plaidman/retromega-next/SETTINGS.md

 ## Enable Video/Image Shadow
 Dropshadow can cause visual or performance issues for some people.
 This is where you can turn it off.

+## Clear Name Filter On Reload
+Optionally set the name filter to be lost whenever pegasus reloads after starting a game or reloading the application.

+## Game Title On Attract Mode
+This can enable or disable the title showing at the top of the screen during attract mode.